 PEACE IS AN INNER STATE

-There’s a specific memory I have of a friend, who I just finished backpacking with, was stuck in this loop.
+There’s a specific memory I have of a friend, who was stuck in this loop.
+We had just finished a backpack trip.
 She said that she wished she had more time out in the wilderness.
 Then she stated, “I’m glad I already have another vacation plan so I have something to get me through.”
-I felt so sad and I empathized as I’d been there so many times too.
+I felt so sad and I empathized with her because I’ve been there so many times too.
 And, in that moment, I also realized that I had made a shift.
 I was done putting energy towards that pattern.
-Now I put my effort into creating a life and habits that create a peaceful mind lifestyle.
-Focusing on true, lasting peace of mind.
+Now I put my effort into creating a life full of habits that create a peaceful mind lifestyle.
+Focusing on cultivating true, lasting peace of mind.

 So how does one make this shift and create a lifestyle of peace rather than chasing moments of peace?